llamaxyz/llama/docs/policies.md

 The `revokeExpiredRole` does not have the `onlyLlama` modifier, and does not need to go through the normal action creation process as a result.
 When an expired role is revoked, the quantity and total supply will be decremented accordingly.

-**Note**: A policyholder can still utilize a role to approve/disapprove, and create actions after the expiry timestamp if it has not been revoked.
+**Note**: A policyholder can still utilize a role to approve, disapprove, and create actions after the expiry timestamp if it has not been revoked.
 Once revoked, the role can no longer be used by the policyholder.

 ## Managing Permission IDs